Everything You Need to Know About Personal Statements

 - Helps hiring managers to understand who you are.

 Your personal statement is a great opportunity to shine and get a recruiter’s attention.
 Get it wrong and your CV won’t pass the 6 second test.
-Get it right and recruiters read your whole CV, massively increasing your chances of being invited to interview.
+Get it right and recruiters will read your whole CV, massively increasing your chances of being invited to interview.

 9 Mistakes to Avoid When Writing Your Personal Statement

 Many of us struggle to write about ourselves in personal statements, particularly because we don't want to sound arrogant.
-But as we try to strike the right balance, we risk making other common mistakes:
+But as we try to strike the right balance we risk making other common mistakes:

 Leaving the statement off altogether